 Usually, stakeholder influence is visible in the project initiation stage as the active stakeholders would be vocal about their requirements or expectations.
-But there might be a few stakeholders who might not take interest early on.
-The risk is minimal in the early project stages as all inputs and ideas can be studied, and debated on to reach a decision.
-It is at the project delivery stage when the project risk reaches its highest potential as any mismatch in results, and stakeholder’s expectations could end up in project failure.
-So, the project managers must not miss out on identifying any stakeholders, in the beginning, to be able to ensure optimal engagement with each one of them (Vogwell, 2003).
+But there might be a few stakeholders who might not be interested early on.
+The risk is minimal in the early project stages as all inputs and ideas can be studied and debated on to reach a decision.
+It is at the project delivery stage when the project risk reaches its highest potential, as any mismatch in results and stakeholder’s expectations could end up in project failure.
+So, the project managers must not miss out on identifying any stakeholders in the beginning to be able to ensure optimal engagement with each one of them (Vogwell, 2003).
 Here are some tips for project success through proper stakeholder engagement.

 How to get stakeholders involved across the project cycle?